 After opening the Demat Account, the investor can place the order.
+The order can be placed to the broker either (DP) personally or through phone, email, etc.

-The order can be placed to bought or sold. e.g. "Buy 100 equity shares of Reliance for not more than Rs 500 per share."
+Investor must place the order very clearly specifying the range of price at which securities can be bought or sold. e.g. "Buy 100 equity shares of Reliance for not more than Rs 500 per share."